Voice-Driven Semantic Perception for UAV-Assisted Emergency Networks: Performance evaluation and results

 \subsection{Audio dataset~}

 Authentic emergency communication datasets are scarce due to privacy, legal, and sensitivity constraints.
 A reference state-of-the-art dataset, RescueSpeech \cite{sagar2023rescuespeechgermancorpusspeech}, contains annotated German search-and-rescue (SAR) recordings; however, it lacks continuous, multi-speaker conversational structure, making it unsuitable for the objectives of this work.
-To address these limitations, a synthetic audio dataset \footnote{https://github.com/Slyfenon/SIREN-audio\_files}, was generated following a two-stage process.
-First, coherent emergency dialogues were generated using LLMs, ensuring contextual continuity across speakers and message exchanges.
-These dialogues were then converted into speech using ElevenLabs~\cite{elevenlabs2025tts}, a text-to-speech (TTS) system.
+Consequently, we generated a synthetic dataset in two stages: LLMs created coherent, multi-speaker emergency dialogues, which were then converted into speech using the ElevenLabs text-to-speech (TTS) system \footnote{https://github.com/Slyfenon/SIREN-audio\_files}.
 Multiple distinct voices were employed to emulate different first responders for increased realism.
 Additionally, noisy variants of the original audio were generated using Python post-processing techniques to assess robustness under degraded acoustic conditions.

 The dataset is organized into five scenarios grouped into three levels of complexity, designed to assess the SIREN framework across linguistic and operational dimensions:

 \begin{itemize} \item \textbf{Low-complexity scenario} \begin{itemize} \item \textbf{Scenario~1:} It is the simplest scenario.
 It consists of short, well-structured emergency dialogues in English, involving four distinct speakers and three location references.
 Both clean and noisy audio versions are included.
 Duration: 1~min~10~s. \end{itemize}